madanyc/workfront-learn.en/help/guide/administrator-fundamentals/project-templates/sharing-a-template.md

 ---
 title: Sharing a template
-description:  In this video, learn how share a project template with other Adobe Workfront users and share projects that were created with a template.
+description:  In this video, learn how share a project template with other users and share projects that were created with a template.
 topic:
 activity: deploy
 doc-type: feature video